 Black beans with sofrito is a classic Latin American dish is that makes a quick and satisfying weeknight dinner.
 This one is naturally vegan.

 What’s a sofrito?
 It’s basically a sauté of the key ingredients of onions, garlic, bell peppers, and sometimes tomatoes, in olive oil.
 It can be the foundation of many a dish, as well as the dish itself, with various seasonings added to it, depending on the cuisine.
-Here’s more than you ever wanted to know about the history and variations of sofrito.

 There are numerous global variations on the theme of sofrito, but one thing they all have in common is turning a simple dish into something simply delicious.
 As mentioned, it’s especially prized in Latin and South America, where many a recipe begins with the direction, “make a sofrito,” because it’s so familiar.